nathandariva/automation-cypress-todomvc-1.1/README.md

 ####### ENGLISH

-The basics of automation using cypress:
+The basics of automation using cypress with Page Objects:
 - Automation of the TODO MVC platform, using the default cypress configuration and using GitHub Actions for continuous integration.

 Steps To Play On Your Machine: